-Earliest ReligionsIt is difficult to determine when religions started in the history of mankind.
-It is probably safe to assume that the common ancestors of humans and chimpanzees, 6 million years ago, were not religious.
-This is because a religion requires the ability to share a belief, and these species did not have the capability to speak.
-If this common ancestor had been religious, then we would likely see religion in chimpanzees, too — which we don’t.
+Earliest ReligionsIt is difficult to determine when religions started in the history of humankind.
+It is probably safe to assume that the last common ancestor of humans and chimpanzees, alive roughly 6 to 7 million years ago, was not religious.
+This is because, in our definition of the word, a religion is a set of beliefs that contains supernatural statements.
+Since these species did not have the capability to speak , they could not form or share such statements.

-- findings of grave goods, such as food, weapons, pottery, flowers, or jewellery.
-Grave goods are superfluous from a materialistic view point, but could indicate belief in some life after death.
+- funerary treatments and offerings, such as grave goods, food, weapons, pottery, flowers, or jewelry.
+Grave goods are of no value for the deceased person from a materialistic view point, but could indicate belief in some life after death.

 Neanderthal BurialsAnimals usually do not bury their dead.
-Likewise, early ancestors of humans did not bury their dead.
-From a materialistic perspective, there is no reason to bury a dead animal.
-It would just be a waste of time and effort.
-Bodies were probably just left to rot.
-Maybe they were at least removed from where the clan lived.
-The problem is that bodies left in the open air leave no archeological traces, and so we do not know about these practices.
+Likewise, evidence suggests that early human ancestors did not either.
+The problem is that bodies left in the open air often leave no archeological traces, and so we do not know about these practice s.

-Some of the earliest hint for an intentional burial stems from 200,000 years ago.
-In Atapuerca in Spain, over 32 individuals of Homo heidelbergensis were found at the bottom of a deep shaft .
-These bones might have arrived there by chance, or by an unrelated event, but one possible interpretation is that they were intentionally buried.
+Some of the earliest evidence for intentional burial is from 400,000 years ago.
+At the archaeological site of Atapuerca in Burgos, Spain, 28 individuals of Homo heidelbergensis were found at the bottom of a deep shaft .
+These bones might have arrived there by chance, but given that it is unlikely that 28 people fell simultaneously into the cave, scientists assume nowadays that they were intentionally buried1.
 Concentrated remains of Neanderthals were also found in La Quina and L’Hortus in France, and in the Krapina Cave in Croatia, dating to around 100,000 years ago.

 As the British Archeology Magazine points out: We often forget that it is only in the modern, Western world that burial of the dead has been a more or less universal and commonplace practice.
-Not only in the earliest periods but throughout prehistory, humans disposed of the bodies of their loved ones by a variety of means, most of which have left no traces and can be only be guessed at by scholars today British Archeology Magazine / August 2002 / Issue 66.
+Not only in the earliest periods but throughout prehistory, humans disposed of the bodies of their loved ones by a variety of means, most of which have left no traces and can only be guessed at by scholars today2.

 Human BurialsThe earliest trace of an intentional burial by homo sapiens is found in the Skhul and Qafzeh caves in Israel .
-A number of men, women and children were explicitly deposited there in what we would interpret as a grave.
-This was around 100,000 years ago.
-In this burial, as well as in those that followed it, the bodies of the deceased were heavily colored with red ochre.
+A number of men, women and children were explicitly deposited there around 100,000 years ago.
+In this burial, as well as in those that followed it, the bodies of the deceased were heavily colored with red ochre3.

 Several possible reasons for the ochre have been suggested.
 We can hypothesize that the ochre was part of a ritual — i.e., a behavior that serves no direct physical purpose, but which may have psychological, social, or spiritual purposes.
 Another possible reason is that the ochre deters scavengers.
-Some experiments suggest that the ochre has a particular taste, a smell, or bacterial properties that make it less attractive as food to animals Red Ochre Experiment.
+Some experiments suggest that the ochre has a particular taste, a smell, or bacterial properties that make it less attractive as food to animals4.

 In any case, the procedure testifies a certain care for the deceased.
 It serves no direct purpose for the living to color the bodies of the deceased.
 From a subsistence point of view, this is just a waste of time (and ochre).
 Hence, it is tempting to think that supernatural belief played a role.
 However, we may possibly never know for sure.